-Are you asking if Naturopathic Doctors have a medical doctorate?
+Are you asking if Naturopathic Doctors go to medical school and have a medical doctorate degree?

-Are you asking if a Naturopathic Doctor is a medical doctor or a doctor of osteopathy?
+Are you asking if a Naturopathic Doctor is the same as an MD or DO?

 Are you asking if a Naturopathic Doctor is trained in and can practice medicine?

 Are you asking the difference between Naturopathic Doctors and other conventional doctors (MDs and DOs)?

 lots! – let me explain!